-Take the air.
+- Take the air.
 Open windows – and doors – to create a draught

-Lose the duvet and blankets.
+- Lose the duvet and blankets.
 Just use a cotton sheet, if anything, or a duvet with a low tog rating

-Slip into something a little more comfortable.
+- Slip into something a little more comfortable.
 Wear light cotton nightwear – or go completely naked

-Soak up some shower power.
+- Soak up some shower power.
 There’s nothing more refreshing on a hot summer night than a deliciously cool shower (or bath) before bedtime

-Tap into drink.
+- Tap into drink.
 Have plenty of cold water and always keep a glass handy by the bed

-Try the diet for good dreams.
+- Try the diet for good dreams.
 Avoid too much alcohol or a big meal – both can make you hot and steamy in the middle of the night through dehydration and over-active digestion

-Sleep like a baby.
+- Sleep like a baby.
 Fill a hot water bottle with ice cold water

-Don’t be a hothead.
+- Don’t be a hothead.
 Put your pillow case in the fridge before bedtime

-Remember bigger is better.
-Next time you buy a new bed, make sure it’s big enough for two of you to sleep without disturbing each other: 5ft should be your minimum.
+- Keep some space between you and your partner.
+Stop snuggling and put some space between you to help stay cool.
+It helps if you have a big enough bed too!
+In fact, next time you buy a new bed, make sure it’s big enough for two of you to sleep without disturbing each other: 5ft should be your minimum.